Employment Agency License Application Checklist

 - License Fee

 The chart below lists the amount due depending upon when you file your license application and the number of placement employees.
+The Employment Agency license term is 2 years and the license expiration date is May 1 in even years.
 Note: An odd year is any year ending in an odd digit; for example, 2017.
 An even year is any year ending in an even digit; for example, 2018.

 *If you are applying within six months of the license expiration date, you can pay the prorated fee for the remaining license term plus the full fee to renew the license for the next term.
 If you pay both fees, you will not need to renew the license until the end of the next license period.